 - Are there transportation options for shopping, medical appointments and social outings?

 Identify your top retirement home candidates using The Care Guide and TheCareGuide.com, and then rate each one.

 Don’t forget to ask for an Information Package from each retirement home you visit.
 This document clearly sets out what services are included in the posted monthly rental rates and what services are available at additional cost.

-There are proposed regulations under the Retirement Homes Act, 2010 to create standards of care and safety and resident rights.
-These will include a licensing requirement for retirement homes with more than six units and the establishment of complaints procedures.
+There are regulations under the Retirement Homes Act, 2010 that create standards of care and safety and resident rights.
+These include a licensing requirement for retirement homes with more than six units and the establishment of complaints procedures.

 Some municipalities have their own retirement home bylaws and licensing requirements.